verbal-autopsy-software/CrossVA/README.md

 ## **Input**
-- CSV file containing submissions of the 2016 WHO VA questionnaire (Revision 1.4.1, exported from ODKAggregate using ODKBriefcase)
+- CSV file containing submissions of the 2016 WHO VA questionnaire (versions 1.4.1 & 1.5.1, exported from ODKAggregate using ODKBriefcase)
 - A mapping files (tab-delimited text file).
 Minimal content: the first columns contains the names of all indicators needed by the coding algorithm (called "target indicators" here).
 The second column contains the mapping to each target indicators, as a valid
   R expression: expressions can be functions of zero or more variables of the WHO VA instrument, or any of the preceding target